A woman standing on the sidewalk in front of a wooden building with a carved relief sculpture, surrounded by green trees.

 Mourad Kouri

-Direct Comission with Mourad Kouri - Tegelbacken
+Direct Commission with Mourad Kouri - Tegelbacken